ICamioneta/AllesEkar/Allesfezs Ekarschubi.md

 Equipment comes after that, where each item of equipment is specified.
 There are lists of equipment later in the rules that you can refer to.
 Many units have variable equipment.
 This is represented as a choice within square brackets separated by a line.
 For example, \[Sword | Spear | Poleaxe\].
 More than one of these may be equipped for example a medieval knight wielding a polearm with a sheathed sword.

 Quite often, units have access to some kind of magic equivalent.
 This usually comes on a line after the equipment and should be intuitive to read.
 Other sections of the profile go after the equipment too.
+### Teams
+Teams are a special type of unit.
+They are a number of identical models acting as one body.
+For most purposes, these models act like a normal unit, all being activated at once, moving together, and making rolls as a single body.
+Some rolls and checks will have some models succeed and some models fail.
+These rolls are called **distribution rolls**
+#### Distribution Rolls
+As of now, distribution rolls are made when making attacks and trying to save against armour.
+First, you normally calculate the success value, and roll your d20 normally.
+Generally, if you succeed this most of your models will succeed the roll, but some will still fail.
+The opposite is also true.
+Distribution rolls offer a way for teams to act out rolling individual d20s without actually doing so.
+Instead, the normal d20 is rolled alongside two *distribution dice*, distribution dice are a special kind of five-sided dice with the sides -4, -2, 0, +2, +4.
+You can simulate distribution dice with d5s by converting the added score with 2r-6, where r is the roll.
+You can simulate d5s by rolling d10s and halving, or rolling d6s and rerolling 6s.
+There are four main values used in distribution roll calculations - and most calculations are additions so don't worry too much.
+- r - your team roll, the d20 you rolled to represent the team's roll.
+- s - the success value
+- d - the distribution dice score, the two distribution dice added up
+- b - the buffer, calculated by s - r
+- f - the distributed success value, calculated b + d
+- m - the number of models that succeed anyway (+) or fail anyway (-), calculated depending on your team size n with n/10 * f.
+So to go through the chain of events and calculations you need to do when you make a distribution roll:
+1. Calculate the buffer b with s - r
+2. Calculate the distributed success value f with b + d
+3. Calculate the number of models that fail/succeed despite the team roll.
+Round the number of models in the team to the nearest 5, then do n/10 * f to find the number of models that succeed anyway (if its positive) or fail anyway (if its negative).
+If you want to understand the mathematics behind distribution rolls and why they are done, look at the maths document.
 ### Vehicles
 Vehicles and their profiles are split into seats.
 Each seat enables a certain component of the vehicle.
 The most common is the driver seat, which always enables the Move of a vehicle.
 Vehicles also often have weapons.
 Each seat will activate different weaponry.
 ## Attributes